MicrosoftDocs/VBA-Docs/api/PowerPoint.PrintOptions.md

 End With
 ```

 Use the [RangeType](PowerPoint.PrintOptions.RangeType.md) property to specify whether to print the entire presentation or only a specified part of it.
-If you want to print only certain slides, set the **RangeType** property to **ppPrintSlideRange**, and use the[Ranges](PowerPoint.PrintOptions.Ranges.md) property to specify which pages to print.
+If you want to print only certain slides, set the **RangeType** property to **ppPrintSlideRange**, and use the [Ranges](PowerPoint.PrintOptions.Ranges.md) property to specify which pages to print.
 The following example prints slides 1, 4, 5, and 6 in the active presentation